-Tim Doyle is in his second season with the Rams following a distinguished stint as a member of the Ohio State men's volleyball staff.
+Tim Doyle enters his third season with the Rams following a distinguished stint as a member of the Ohio State men's volleyball staff.

 In addition to on-court coaching, Doyle spearheads VCU's recruiting efforts.
-Additionally, he oversees the Rams' video and data analysis efforts, assemble scouting reports and will assist in team and individual player development.
+Additionally, he oversees the Rams' video and data analysis programs, assembles scouting reports and assists in team and individual player development.

 Doyle joined VCU following two years as a volunteer assistant coach with the Ohio State University men's volleyball program, where he specialized in using video and statistical data to construct the Buckeyes' scouting reports.
 Working under legendary Ohio State Coach Pete Hanson, Doyle helped the Buckeyes to a 19-8 mark in 2013.

 The Ohio native also served as the head coach of the Buckeye Valley High School girls volleyball program in 2013, where he led the team to the district semifinals.
 From 2011-2014, Doyle served as head coach of the Vanguard Volleyball Club's 16U Boys Regional squad.
 Doyle is also a veteran of numerous camps and volleyball clubs.